thomasjsn/uimg/readme.md

 * Delete uploaded image with token
 * No personal information is stored

-All images, uploaded and resized, are stored on a S3 backend, I use [Minio](https://github.com/minio/minio).
+All images, uploaded and resized, are stored on a S3 backend.
 There is currently no support for local file system storage, although implementing it would only require a simple configuration change of the [File Storage](https://laravel.com/docs/master/filesystem).

 µIMG is meant to be placed behind a caching service, like a CDN, Cloudflare or a caching nginx web server.